-Daisey O’Donnell Flaunts Underboob & Sculpted Abs In A Light Yellow Bikini: ‘Sweetest’
+Daisey O'Donnell Flaunts Underboob & Sculpted Abs In A Light Yellow Bikini: 'Sweetest'

 Daisey paired the pics with a short caption and added a relevant emoji.
 She also shared that her bathing suit came from Meshki via a tag in the post.

 The latest update proved to be popular with her online admirers.
-In less than a day of going live on the social media platform, the photo gained more than 59,700 likes and upward of 480 comments.
+In less than a day, the photo gained more than 59,700 likes and upward of 480 comments.
 Users of the popular photo-sharing app took to the comments section to praise her curves, showering her with compliments and emoji.

 "Beautiful!
 Great abs!" a fan wrote.